 The recent arrest of a local businessman for being more than twice the normal average of greedy is, sadly, yet another reminder of man’s weakness when it comes to taking, which in this case, is the same as stealing.
-This was his third offence.
+This was his third offense.
 Social media is ablaze with good people calling for, finally, the justice system to make an example of someone sneaking more than what we have determined is a fair share.
 What’s a fair share is a whole different argument.
-What clearly is needed here and now is justice for the environment and one whipper of a judgement.
+What clearly is needed here and now is justice for the environment and one whipper of a judgment.
 Most crimes have a victim; this one has a sea and shoreline full of them.

 Poaching has deep roots winding its way to wallets and pocketbooks across the globe.
 Rhinos in South Africa, elephants in Southeast Asia, deer in the states; the end results are similar: a resource gets plundered for capital gain or garage freezers.

-How long will greed, disrespect for our environment and blatant, planned ignorance of not just our laws but of the respect they require, meet with just a small fine and two line notice in a small town paper?
+How long will greed, disrespect for our environment, and blatant, planned ignorance of not just our laws but of the respect they require, meet with just a small fine and two line notice in a small town paper?

 This most recent arrest is a daily news reminder that our system isn’t operating to its potential.

 For poachers who are caught and navigate the justice system to a guilty verdict, the punishment shall include forfeiture of anything used in the act of poaching.
 Funds raised from boats, rods, reels, gaffs, and five-gallon buckets used to keep hapless tautog alive shall be sold with proceeds benefiting the dedicated fund established by the RI Saltwater Anglers Association from license sales so future access improvements might also bear names of poachers whose greed, ironically, helped people catch fish.